DSLsofMath/DSLsofMath/Course-memo/DSLsofMath.md

 ## Course material

-Lecture notes + references therein cover the course but there is no printed course textbook.
+Lecture notes are freely available online.
+These notes + references therein cover the course (but there is no printed course textbook).

 ## Course setup

-* Lectures (Prel.
-Tue.
-13-15 in TBD, and Thu 13-15 in TBD)
+* Lectures (Tue 13-15 and Thu 13-15 in EB)
     * Introduction: Haskell, complex numbers, syntax, semantics, evaluation, approximation
     * Basic concepts of analysis: sequences, limits, convergence, ...
     * Types and mathematics: logic, quantifiers, proofs and programs, Curry-Howard, ...